yugabyte/yugabyte-db/README.md

 ## About YugaByte

-YugaByte offers **both** SQL and NoSQL in a single, unified db.
+YugaByte offers **both** NoSQL and SQL in a single, unified database.
 It is meant to be a system-of-record/authoritative database that applications can rely on for correctness and availability.
 It allows applications to easily scale up and scale down in the cloud, on-premises or across hybrid environments without creating operational complexity or increasing the risk of outages.

 * See how YugaByte [compares with other databases](https://docs.yugabyte.com/comparisons/).
 * Read more about YugaByte in our [docs](https://docs.yugabyte.com/introduction/overview/).